Marriott Bonvoy Business™ American Express® Card Review

 Finally, the annual fee is slightly lower at $95.Marriott Bonvoy Business™ American Express® Card vs. Ink Business Preferred® Credit Card

 Both cards offer attractive introductory bonuses.
 Ink Business Preferred® Credit Card offers 100,000 bonus points once you spend $15,000 over the first three months you have the card.
-Meanwhile, the limited time offer of 100,000 points offered by Marriott Bonvoy Business™ American Express® Card comes with a lower spending threshold ($5,000); plus, you have the opportunity to earn up to $150 in statement credits for eligible purchases made on your new card in the first three months (offer ends 5/12/21).
+Meanwhile, the welcome offer of 75,000 points offered by Marriott Bonvoy Business™ American Express® Card comes with a lower spending threshold ($3,000); plus, you have the opportunity to earn up to $150 in statement credits for eligible purchases made on your new card in the first three months.

 In terms of ongoing rewards, Ink Business Preferred® Credit Card offers three points for each dollar spent (up to $150,000) on travel and select business categories and one point per dollar on other purchases.
 This is significantly lower than the six points per dollar (spent at Marriott Bonvoy properties) and four points per dollar (spent at eligible restaurants, gas stations, wireless phone services and shipping purchases), however, the categories aren't so restrictive.
 Ink Business Preferred® Credit Card also doesn't have the benefit of affiliating with a particular family of hotel properties to provide an added rewards boost, but this could be considered a perk if you're aren't loyal to a specific brand.

 The Ink Business Preferred® Credit Card also has an annual fee of $95.

 Marriott Bonvoy Business™ American Express® Card vs. Capital One Spark Miles for Business